Derogations protected species (animal or plant)

 Protection orders

-• Nature of the prohibitions applicable
+• Nature of prohibitions which are applicable

 • Duration of these prohibitions and periods of the year concerned